microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationLogo.md

 ## Description

 This cmdlet is used to set the logo for an application.
-Specify the `ObjectId` and `FilePath` parameters to set a specific application logo.

 ## Examples